alantech/marsha/README.md

 * `--context-window` Overrides the context window (in tokens) used to size review/editor prompts.
 It is auto-detected from the service when possible (eg a llama.cpp server's `n_ctx`), else a documented default is used; set it if your backend mis-reports its window.
 * `--context-cap` The fraction of the context window a single prompt may occupy before its findings are compacted (default `0.5`).
 * `--provider` Selects the LLM provider: `openai` (default; any OpenAI-compatible API) or `anthropic` (Claude, keyed by `CLAUDE_API_KEY` or `ANTHROPIC_API_KEY`).
+* `--target` Selects the target language for the generated code, by backend id or alias (`python`, default).
+The compiler's language-specific steps — prompts, artifact layout, validation, linting, formatting, test execution, and the runnable-CLI helper — are delegated to a language backend; only `python` is wired today, and the registry is ready for more.

 ## Using compiled Marsha code